divluffy/css-animation/README.md

 #### whats mean this property?

-animation-name	Specifies the name of the keyframe you want to bind to the selector animation-duration	Specifies how many seconds or milliseconds an animation takes to complete animation-timing-function	Specifies the speed curve of the animation animation-delay	Specifies a delay before the animation will start
+animation-duration	Specifies how many seconds or milliseconds an animation takes to complete animation-timing-function	Specifies the speed curve of the animation animation-delay	Specifies a delay before the animation will start